Health Services

 • For all students entering 7th grade: All 7th grade students must have a TDaP booster AND a meningitis vaccinations.
 Please submite an updated copy of the immuniziation record reflecting that your children has received both prior to the start of school.

-• For all students enterint 12th grade: All 12th grade students must have a second meningitis vaccination.
+• For all students entering 12th grade: All 12th grade students must have a second meningitis vaccination.
 If your children received the first meningitis vaccination after the age of 16, a second dose is not required.
 Please submit and updated copy of the immunization record reflecting your child has received the meningitis vaccination prior to the start of school

 As required by Ohio law, students will be excluded from school on the 15th day if immunization mandates are not met.
 (ORC] section 3313.67, 3313.671)